openedx/openedx-events/docs/how-tos/consume-an-event.rst

 - This event has a single field called ``enrollment``, which is an instance of the ``CourseEnrollmentData`` class.
 You can review the ``CourseEnrollmentData`` class to understand the data that is available to you and how you can use it to implement the custom logic.
 - The ``metadata`` parameter contains the Open edX-specific metadata for the event, such as the event version and timestamp when the event was sent.
 You can use this metadata to understand more about the event and its context.

-These event receivers are usually implemented independently of the service in an `Open edX Django plugins`_ and are registered in the ``handlers.py`` (according to `OEP-49`_) file of the plugin.
+These event receivers are usually implemented independently of the service in an `Open edX Django plugin`_ and are registered in the ``handlers.py`` (according to `OEP-49`_) file of the plugin.
 You can review the ``handlers.py`` file of the `openedx-events-2-zapier`_ plugin to understand how the event receivers are implemented and connected to the events.

 Consider the following when implementing the event receiver: